srisri332/srisri332/README.md

 I'm a computer developer who is passionate about writing code, solving problems, building software and socialising.

-- 📚 I’m currently learning  backend web development using NodeJS, ExpressJS and MongoDB.
+- 📚 I’m a full-stack developer proficient in ReactJS, NodeJS, Express.
-- 👯 I’m looking for a software development internship.
+- :mag: I’m looking for a software development internship.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/kattukolu-srisri-reddy-30a65a172/) [Gmail](mailto:srisrireddy.k@gmail.com)